What’s New with Tax Forms

 New Forms

-• New Form FTB 3820, High-Road Cannabis Tax Credit (AB 195)
+• FTB 3820, High-Road Cannabis Tax Credit (AB 195)

 For taxable years beginning on or after January 1, 2023, and before January 1, 2028, the High-Road Cannabis Tax Credit (HRCTC) will be available to licensed commercial cannabis businesses that meet the qualifications.
 The credit is allowed to a qualified taxpayer in an amount equal to 25% of qualified expenditures in the taxable year.
 The credit amount cannot exceed $250,000.
 Unused credit may be carried forward up to eight years.
 All types of entities, except for exempt organizations, are eligible to claim this credit.

 A qualified taxpayer must request a tentative credit reservation from the Franchise Tax Board (FTB) during the month of July for each taxable year or within 30 days of the start of their taxable year if the qualified taxpayer’s taxable year begins from August 1st through December 31st.
-For more information, go to ftb.ca.gov and search for hrctc.
+For more information, visit ftb.ca.gov and search for hrctc.

-• New Form FTB 3821, Cannabis Equity Tax Credit(AB 195)
+• FTB 3821, Cannabis Equity Tax Credit(AB 195)

 For taxable years beginning on or after January 1, 2023, and before January 1, 2028, a Cannabis Equity Tax Credit (CETC) is available to equity licensees that have received approval, including approval contingent upon the availability of funds, for the fee waiver and deferral program administered by the Department of Cannabis Control (DCC).
 The allowable credit is $10,000 per taxable year for each qualified taxpayer.
 Unused credit may be carried forward up to eight years.
 All types of entities, except for exempt organizations, are eligible to claim this credit.
-For more information, go to ftb.ca.gov and search for cetc.
+For more information, visit ftb.ca.gov and search for cetc.

 Legislative Changes